Gaussian Splatting SLAM: Related Work

 \section{Related Work}

 \textbf{Dense SLAM:} Dense visual SLAM focuses on reconstructing detailed 3D maps, unlike sparse SLAM methods which excel in pose estimation ~\cite{Mur-Artal:etal:TRO2015, Engel:etal:PAMI2017, Forster:etal:ICRA2014} but typically yield maps useful mainly for localisation.
 In contrast, dense SLAM creates interactive maps beneficial for broader applications, including AR and robotics.
 Dense SLAM methods are generally divided into two primary categories: Frame-centric and Map-centric. \textbf{Frame-centric SLAM} minimises photometric error across consecutive frames, jointly estimating per-frame depth and frame-to-frame camera motion.
 Frame-centric approaches~\cite{Teed:Deng:NIPS2021, Czarnowski:etal:RAL2020} are efficient, as individual frames host local rather than global geometry (e.g. depth maps), and are attractive for long-session SLAM, but if a dense global map is needed, it must be constructed on demand by assembling all of these parts which are not necessarily fully consistent.
 In contrast, \textbf{Map-centric SLAM} uses a unified 3D representation across the SLAM pipeline, enabling a compact and streamlined system.
 Compared to purely local frame-to-frame tracking, a map-centric approach leverages global information by tracking against the reconstructed 3D consistent map.
 Classical map-centric approaches often use voxel grids ~\cite{Newcombe:etal:ISMAR2011, Dai:etal:ACMTOG2017, Whelan:etal:IJRR2015, Prisacariu:etal:CORR2014} or points~\cite{Keller:etal:3DV2013,Whelan:etal:RSS2015,badslam} as the underlying 3D representation.
+While voxels enable a fast look-up of features in 3D, the representation is expensive, and the fixed voxel resolution and distribution are problematic when the spatial characteristics of the environment are not known in advance.
+On the other hand, a point-based map representation, such as surfel clouds, enables adaptive changes in resolution and spatial distribution by dynamic allocation of point primitives in the 3D space.
+Such flexibility benefits online applications such as SLAM with deformation-based loop closure~\cite{Whelan:etal:RSS2015, badslam}.
+However, optimising the representation to capture high fidelity is challenging due to the lack of correlation among the primitives.
+Recently, in addition to classical graphic primitives, neural network-based map representations are a promising alternative. iMAP~\cite{Sucar:etal:ICCV2021} demonstrated the interesting properties of neural representation, such as sensible hole filling of unobserved geometry.
+Many recent approaches combine the classical and neural representations to capture finer details~\cite{Zhu2022CVPR, Sandström2023ICCV, johari-et-al-2023, zhu2023nicer}; however, the large amount of computation required for neural rendering makes the live operation of such systems challenging.